General emergency

 To protect yourself against insect bites:

-Waterborne, foodborne and other diseases are common.
-These include:
+Waterborne, foodborne and other diseases, including hepatitis are common.

 Serious outbreaks sometimes occur.